Create User Profiles and Assign Privileges

 Step 6

-Use the commit or end command.
+Enter the commit or end command to save the configuration.

-commit-Saves the configuration changes and remains within the configuration session.
+The commit command saves the configuration changes and remains within the configuration session.

-end—Prompts user to take one of these actions:
+The end command prompts you to take one of these actions:

-• Yes—Saves configuration changes and exits the configuration session.
+• Yes: saves configuration changes and exits the configuration session.

-• No—Exits the configuration session without committing the configuration changes.
+• No: exits the configuration session without committing the configuration changes.

-• Cancel—Remains in the configuration session, without committing the configuration changes.
+• Cancel: remains in the configuration session without committing the configuration changes.

 What to do next

-Operation Accept Permission Reject Permission
+Operation Accept permission Reject permission

-Read (R) Displays command on the CLI, when you enter "?" from the CLI.
-Does not display command on the CLI, when you enter "?" from the CLI.
+Read (R) Displays command on the CLI when you enter "?" from the CLI Does not display command on the CLI when you enter "?" from the CLI

-Read and execute (RX) Displays command on the CLI and can execute command.
-Command is not visible or executable from the CLI.
+Read and execute (RX) Displays command on the CLI and can execute command Command is not visible or executable from the CLI

 Before you begin